QCD Wehrl and entanglement entropies in a gluon spectator model at small-$x$: Results and discussions

-The observed hierarchy $S_W > S_{\text{EE}}$ admits a natural physical interpretation in terms of the amount of information encoded in the underlying degrees of freedom.
-The Wehrl entropy is a semiclassical quantity defined in phase space and therefore incorporates both longitudinal and transverse information, providing a description that is closer in spirit to thermodynamic entropy.
+The observed hierarchy $S_W > S_{\text{EE}}$ admits a physical interpretation in terms of the amount of information encoded in the underlying degrees of freedom.
+The Wehrl entropy is a semiclassical quantity defined in phase--space and therefore incorporates both longitudinal and transverse information, providing a description that is closer in spirit to thermodynamic entropy.
 By contrast, the entanglement entropy in the KL framework is constructed from parton distribution functions, which originate from the parton model and encode only the longitudinal momentum structure of the hadron.
-In this picture, a fast-moving nucleon is described as a collection of quasi-free partons whose dynamics is fully characterized by PDFs depending on the longitudinal momentum fraction $x$, with no access to transverse spatial or momentum correlations, spin--orbit couplings, or orbital angular momentum \cite{collinear,COLLINS1982445,Martin_1998}.
-As a consequence, although the KL model successfully reproduces hadronic entropy extracted from multiplicity distributions, its information content is intrinsically limited when compared to phase-space-based entropic measures.
-The larger magnitude of the Wehrl entropy thus reflects the additional loss of information induced by coarse-graining in transverse phase--space, consistently extending the purely longitudinal entanglement entropy to a more complete semiclassical description.
+In this picture, a fast--moving nucleon is described as a collection of quasi--free partons whose dynamics is fully characterized by PDFs depending on the longitudinal momentum fraction $x$, with no access to transverse spatial or momentum correlations, spin--orbit couplings, or orbital angular momentum \cite{collinear,COLLINS1982445,Martin_1998}.
+As a consequence, although the KL model successfully reproduces hadronic entropy extracted from multiplicity distributions, its information content is intrinsically limited when compared to phase--space--based entropic measures.
+The larger magnitude of the Wehrl entropy thus reflects the additional loss of information induced by coarse--graining in transverse phase--space, consistently extending the purely longitudinal entanglement entropy to a more complete semiclassical description.

+In addition to the baseline analysis, we explored the dependence of the Wehrl entropy on the Gaussian smearing width and on the choice of the saturation scale.
+To probe the sensitivity to the smearing scale, we considered moderate variations of the width following $\ell = c/Q_s(x)$.
+The left panel of Fig.~\ref{cGBW} shows the results for three representative values: $c=0.5$ (black), $c=1.0$ (blue, the same used throughout this work), and $c=2.0$ (red).
+One observes that the results exhibit only a mild dependence on the parameter $c$.
+It is worth noting that the uncertainty relation $\boldsymbol{\sigma}_{\mathbf{k}_\perp}\boldsymbol{\sigma}_{\mathbf{b}_\perp}=1/2$ is preserved.
+Changing $c$ effectively redistributes the smearing between position and momentum space: for $c>1$ the distribution becomes narrower in $\mathbf{b}_\perp$ and broader in $\mathbf{k}_\perp$, whereas for $c<1$ the opposite behavior occurs.